 CMCC’s Mission is to investigate and model our climate system and its interactions with society and the environment to guarantee reliable, rigorous, and timely scientific results to stimulate sustainable growth, protect the environment, and to develop science driven adaptation and mitigation policies in a changing climate.

-The CMCC research network has offices in Lecce, Bologna, Capua, Milan, Sassari, Venice, Viterbo, and Benevento.
+The CMCC research network has offices in Lecce, Bologna, Capua, Milan, Sassari, Venice, and Viterbo.
 Institutions from the public sector are mainly involved but private institutions also participate.
 These jointly investigate multidisciplinary topics related to climate change science and research.

 CMCC’s scientific activities are distributed among eight research divisions which share different knowledge and skills in the field of climate science:

 - ASC - Advanced Scientific Computing;

 - CSP - Climate Simulations and Predictions;

 - ECIP – Economic analysis of Impacts and Policy;

 - IAFES - Impacts on Agriculture, Forests and Ecosystem Services;